 Before you move anything, take photos and make an inventory of everything you take to higher ground.
 As an extra step, you can find out which local flood management company your insurer uses and make a note of their details.

-Preventing further flood damage to your home
+How to prevent further flood damage to your home

 'When it comes to flooding, there are two types of damage,' says Colin.
 'Primary damage, which is the initial impact when the flood hits, and secondary damage, which is the harm that standing flood water can cause if not dealt with efficiently.'

 The moisture and humidity from flood water can damage previously unaffected rooms, even those upstairs.
-So when you're at home, you should open all your windows to get air flowing through the house and stop moisture building up.
+So, when you're at home, you should open all your windows to get air flowing through the house and stop moisture building up.
 At the same time, close all the doors to unaffected rooms.
 Take extra precautions before you do this to protect any valuables, such as storing them in a locked drawer or a safe, or even removing them from the house altogether.